dginev/arxiv-statement-classification/README.md

-# arxiv-ams-env-bilstm
-A bidirectional LSTM paragraph classifier for AMS environments

 **WARNING:** This is an unpublished experiment, and all claims and data are tentative until noted otherwise.

 **NO, Really:** The code is essentially a "scratchpad" of scripts, doing a variety of preprocessing and model training.
 Expect it to bite, until refactored.